StickerMaker2/post-it/README.md

-# silver-adventure
+# PostIt!

-The template for TypeScript backends
+PostIt! — The StickerMaker2 backend